-Current Program Observations Suggestions Program Name Cultural Operating Grant "Culture and Heritage Operating Grants" Structural Annual grants Up to \$2,000 for new and emerging groups that do not meet the eligibility criteria.
+Current Program Observations Suggestions Program Name Cultural Operating Grant "Culture and Heritage Operating Grants" Structural Features Annual grants Up to \$2,000 for new and emerging groups that do not meet the eligibility criteria.
 Also, different application and reporting requirements for emerging groups.
 Multi-year grants (3 years) To established not-for-profit professional arts organizations that have been in existence for at least four (4) years.
 In order to be eligible, applicants must have received at least one annual grant through the City of Nanaimo's Cultural Funding Program.
-Organizations applying for funding of \$15,000 or greater and/or three-year operating funding, must include a three-year program plan and three-year proposed budget, including detail of anticipated funding from Canada Council, BC Arts Council and other funding sources.
+Organizations applying for funding of \$15,000 or greater and/or three-year operating funding, must include a three- year proposed budget, including detail of anticipated funding from Canada Council, BC Arts Council and other funding sources.
 Implied levels in program structure (new, emerging and established) as well as levels of funding (up to \$2,000, \$15,000 and up).
 These implications result in overlapping components and unclear program structure.
 The purpose and intended outcomes of implied components are not explicitly stated.
 Operating support, generally, should recognize and respond to a minimum demonstrated level of performance and organizational infrastructure beyond the emerging or developmental stage.
 Grants of up to \$2,000 for emerging organizations may be better awarded as project grants.
 Simplify operating program structure by requiring the same application and reporting information from all applicants Require that all applicants meet the same eligibility criteria.
 Remove references to funding levels based upon developmental stage of an organization.
 Funding levels awarded should simply be determined by level of merit of the organization and the scope of its impact in the community, according to program assessment criteria.
 This reinforces the idea that if an organization is highly performing it warrants greater investment.
-If an organization i underperforming that investment will be reduced or removed.
+If an organization is underperforming that investment will be reduced or removed.
 Focus operating support on professional organizations with demonstrated public impact and contribution to local creative economy.
-Project support to small, emerging and/or amateur organizations may be a more appropriate funding option.
-If project support for small, emerging and/or amateur organizations is a desired option, suggest moving this component to Arts and Cultural Festivals and Events Grants, renamed as "Culture and Heritage Project Grants".
+Project support to small, emerging and/or amateur organizations is a desired option, suggest moving this component to Arts and Cultural Festivals and Events Grants, re- named as "Culture and Heritage Project Grants".
 In this case, arts events and festivals would then be identified as eligible activities of the program.